 The Rules that Govern Our Lives

 All these people, just like you and me, live according to a set of rules.
 These rules govern how they live their life day-to-day.
 But I’m of course not talking about laws created by governments and institutions.
 I’m specifically referring to the set of rules that go deep into the unconscious.
 These rules are reflected in our values, beliefs, convictions, and in our personal standards.
-Every day of our lives we live in accordance with these rules to our benefit and to our detriment; and often without ever questioning them.
+Every day of our lives we live in accordance with these rules without ever questioning them.

 The honest truth is that many of us are living on autopilot.
-We are living our lives in accordance to a very specific set of habitual rules that might not be serving our greater good.
-Yes, we all have good intentions and honorable hopes, dreams and goals for the future, however the rules by which we live our lives unfortunately won’t allow us to realize our desired destination.
+We are living our lives in accordance with a very specific set of habitual rules that might not be serving our greater good.
+Yes, we all have good intentions and honorable hopes, dreams, and goals for the future, however, the rules by which we live our lives, unfortunately, won’t allow us to realize our desired destination.
 Instead, another destination awaits.
 One that is missing the things we want most out of life.

 It’s unfortunate that most people live life too seriously.
 When things get out of control they feel overwhelmed; when they lose something they start to panic; when they face a problem they can’t solve they get frustrated; when someone disagrees with them they get angry; when they encounter an unfamiliar situation they succumb to their fears, and so forth.
 These people are living by a set of habitual rules that have been conditioned into them over a lifetime of experience.
 And instead of helping them get more out of life, these rules are preventing them from moving forward.